Behavioral Economics

 The purveyors of financial advice and products have made it easy for anyone to invest, even if they only have a few hundred dollars.
 But, investing wisely and achieving success is much more difficult.
 This course will cover some of the obstacles that stand in the way of investors and show you how to overcome them.

-We'll cover the complexity of financial markets, behavioral finance, required skill sets, investor types, the investment policy statement (IPS), and wrap things up with a discussion of the next steps you can take after you finish the course.
+We'll cover the complexity of financial markets, behavioral finance, required skill sets, investor types, the investment policy statement (IPS), and have a discussion about the next steps you can take after you finish the course.
+There is a proficiency quiz after the course is completed.
+You can use your score to tell whether you might need to revisit a chapter or two.

 Learn more